rbuerki/codebook/README.md

 - `plot_ROC_curve`: Plot area under the ROC-curve (ROC-AUC).
 - `print_classification_report`: ... name says it all ... print simple classification
     report for evaluated model.
-- `print_confusion matrix`: Print and confusion matrix and detailed metrics for evaluated model.
+- `plot_confusion matrix`: Plot confusion matrix and detailed metrics for evaluated model.
 - `print_coef_weights`: Output estimates for coefficient weights and corresponding error for estimatores that have a coeff attribute (linear models)